 Word of what was happening to the Del Rossos reached railroad conductor Pio Boccini.
 He said, "I heard that Del Rosso was being sent out of the church because he preached against a worldly life and it truly grieved my heart.
 How come?
 Why are they putting such a good man out of the church?
 I did not know what to do."

 There were others as equally disturbed as Pio Boccini.
 Thus when Del Rosso resigned as pastor, he did not leave the Civitavecchia church alone.
 After he turned in his resignation, fifty members of the congregation said they were leaving with him.
 The change wasn't an abrupt one.
 It was nearly a month before the Del Rossos could move out of the parsonage.
-Because the church was a month behind on Del Rosso's salary, he didn't have any funds to rent a house for his wife, their 1-year-old son and new-born baby girl.
-Finally, however, he did get his last month's paycheck and moved his family out of their new parsonage into a tiny two-room apartment.
+Because the church was a month behind on Del Rosso's salary, he didn't have any funds to rent a house for his wife, their one-year-old son and a newborn baby girl.
+Eventually, he did get his final month's paycheck and was able to move his family out of their new parsonage into a small two-room apartment.,

 In that little apartment Del Rosso began holding prayer meetings and Bible studies for the people who had left the Baptist church with them.
 To help provide for the Del Rosso family, these people began bringing in food poundings (a very Nazarene-style custom even if they weren't yet Nazarenes!)

-Strangely, the split in the Civitavecchia church did not create a lot of bitterness nor lingering negative feelings.
-While the Baptists were convinced that Del Rosso needed to go because of the theology he espoused about Christian life and experience, years later he would be quite fondly remembered even by those members who remained Baptist.
+Strangely, the split in the Civitavecchia church did not create a lot of bitterness or lingering negative feelings.
+While the Baptists were convinced that Del Rosso needed to go because of the theology he espoused about Christian life and experience, years later he was still fondly remembered even by those people who remained Baptist.
 Toward the end of his life, his ministry in Civitavecchia would be remembered by Italian Baptist Union officials as one of the spiritual high points of that congregation.
-And in fact, following the second World War (almost twenty years after he had left the Civitavecchia church) the Baptist Union offered Alfredo Del Rosso another pastorate.
+And in fact, following World War 2 (almost twenty years after he had left the Civitavecchia church) the Baptist Union offered Alfredo Del Rosso another pastorate.